dcos-terraform/terraform-aws-dcos/docs/ee/QUICKSTART.md

 If you’re new to Terraform and/or want to deploy DC/OS on AWS quickly and effortlessly - please follow this guide.
 We’ll walk you through step-by-step on:

-- Creating a DC/OS OSS Cluster
+- Creating a DC/OS EE Cluster
 - Scaling the cluster
 - Upgrading the cluster
 - Deleting the cluster